SubZtep/depth/README.md

 ## Source code overview

 Most of the packages and components are auto-imported.
-Also there could be some unused functions.
+Also there can be some unused functions.

 ### Notable files & folders